Coronavirus (COVID-19) Update - Click here for more information.

 Think twice before using any goofy fake teeth or prosthetics this Halloween, too.
 They won’t cause cavities, but there have been cases of these products containing high levels of lead.
 In fact, in 2008, a brand of fake teeth was recalled for containing this hazardous element.
 Talk to your dentist if you need any Halloween tips concerning prosthetics or using any kind of cosmetics on your teeth.

 Cavities don’t have to be the scariest thing about Halloween.
 Limit your candy and sweets and take care to protect your teeth, and you’ll find that the ghosts, goblins and other holiday frights are much scarier than the onset of tooth decay.
+If you are concerned, book a check up at Harwood Dental Practice.

 Alternatively you can check out our Christmas dental care tips.